Donald Rayfield

 Patrick Donald Rayfield OBE (born 12 February 1942, Oxford) is an English academic and Emeritus Professor of Russian and Georgian at Queen Mary University of London.
 He is an author of books about Russian and Georgian literature, and about Joseph Stalin and his secret police.
 He is also a series editor for books about Russian writers and intelligentsia.
 He has translated Georgian, Russian and Uzbek poets and prose writers.

+In March 2025, Donald Rayfield declined an award from the Writers' House of Georgia.
+Speaking at an event in London, he stated that he could not accept any gift associated with the Georgian Dream party.